ufs-community/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

 	::

-For the coupled MOM6_CICE6_CDEPS_DATM application, a sample *nems.configure* is shown below :
+For the coupled NG_GODAS application, a sample *nems.configure* is shown below :

 .. code-block:: console